nervina-labs/cota-aggregator/README.md

-# compact-nft-aggregator
+# cota-aggregator

-The aggregator of compact-NFT service
+The aggregator of CoTA service

 ### Quick Start
 ```shell